 So, let me start out by giving you a sort of vague idea of what's going on in my life.
 I've been through some rough times, but I've come out of it unscathed, for the most part.
-I feel like I've learned a lot from my experiences, but I know there's still a lot left to discover.
-And that's what I've set out to do: expand my mind, meet new people, have adventures, see the world, and broaden my horizons, among other things.
-I am currently in my fourth semester at Salt Lake Community College, working toward a degree in computer science.
-I hope to transfer to the University of Utah at the beginning of next year.
+I feel like I've learned a lot from my experiences, yet at the same time I feel like there's a lot I've missed out on.
+But life is a precious commodity, so I don't intend to let the rest of my time go to waste.

-I have struggled with a moderate/severe social anxiety disorder since early childhood, but I don't let it control my life.
-I try not to, anyway.
-I tend to be somewhat quiet and reserved around people, but I am always looking for opportunities to challenge myself and push myself out of my comfort zone, not only when socializing with people, but in all aspects of life.
+I've struggled with a moderate/severe social anxiety disorder since early childhood, but I try my best to prevent it from controlling my life.
+I'm almost always the least talkative person in any given group of people, but I am always looking for opportunities to challenge myself and push myself out of my comfort zone, not only when socializing with people, but in all aspects of my daily existence.

 I am a typical guy in some respects, but not so much in others.
 I sometimes enjoy listening to loud, fast, hardcore music, but I have essentially zero interest in other stereotypical "guy" things, like cars and sports.
-I would much rather watch videos of cute baby animals on Youtube than watch a football game, and I have no qualms about admitting it.
-To pretend otherwise would just be putting on an air of phony machismo, and that's not what I'm about.
+I would much rather watch Youtube videos of cute baby animals than watch a football game, and I have no qualms about admitting it.
+I have no interest in putting on an air of phony machismo or any other such nonsense.
+That's not what I'm about.

 I am a bit of a science enthusiast.
 I enjoy reading about new and interesting scientific discoveries, and just about anything else, really.
 I love learning new things.